The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Constraining high-redshift Galaxy formation models with ism observations

 \subsection{The C43 diagnostic}

 Like O32, the ratio of $\log_{10}$~C~{ IV}~$\lambda\lambda$1550/[C~{ III}]~$\lambda\lambda$1908 is also a tracer of ionization parameter.
 The ionization potential of C$^{3+}$ is \SI{47.9}{eV} compared to \SI{35.1}{eV} for O$^{++}$ and hence this ratio traces higher ionization states compared to O32.
 Being UV lines, C43 can be observed to higher redshift than O32 with NIRSpec.
 Moreover, some have suggested that C43 is a tracer of LyC escape \citep{Schaerer2022}.
 In Figure~\ref{fig:C43} we show PDFs of C43 for the fiducial model compared with variations of the density-based star formation algorithm.
 While the fiducial model predicts that nearly all star-forming galaxies will have stronger C~{ IV} emission, depending on the parameters of the density-based model, either C~{ IV} or [C~{ III}] can dominate.
 The trends are very similar to that of O32 although the spread is slightly less pronounced.
+KS tests again show $p-$values $<0.05$ when comparing the density-based star formation models to the fiducial model.

 One possible difference between the ratios of O32 and C43 is how the elements are enriched.
 Oxygen comes primarily from SN while C is enriched by SN and AGB winds \citep[e.g.][]{Kobayashi2020}.
 For a supernova, the relevant timescale is when the shell cools and begins to re-integrate into the ISM.
 This timescale scales inversely with gas density\footnote{The exponent on density is $\sim-0.55$.} \citep[e.g.][]{Thornton1998,Kim2015} and is $\sim50$ times shorter for a density of $\SI{e5}{cm^{-3}}$ compared to $\SI{e2}{cm^{-3}}$.
 SN will on average explode at higher densities when a higher density threshold is used for star formation which will lead to the metallic ejecta from SNe being re-illuminated on a shorter timescale.
 If the timescale is much shorter than the lifetime of a massive star, detecting extremely metal-poor galaxies will become more difficult.
 In principle, the different density thresholds for star formation will lead to different timescales for this effect, but higher resolution simulations that resolve each SN remnant will be needed to confirm whether this is expected to happen.